-Initially, crowds were low, and we could accomplish A LOT in one day.
-Now that crowds have started to return and we're approaching the holiday season, we imagine you have many questions: How has the park experience changed?
+Disney World has limited capacity in its parks since reopening.
+Initially, crowds were low, even below the 25 percent capacity limit.
+Now that crowds have started to return and the capacity limit has increased to 35 percent, we imagine you have many questions: How has the park experience changed?
 What are the character experiences like?
 Are lines really long?
-Well, we're so hoppy to share all the details from our recent visits, so we can help you prepare if you decide to return to the parks in 2020.
+What is it like now that park hopping has returned?
+Well, we've been frequently hopping to the park since July to keep an eye on things, so we can help you prepare if you decide to return to the parks in the near future.

 The monorail and ferryboat both have new procedures — each with their own pros and cons.
 Every monorail cabin has a partition in the middle so that the guests sitting back to back are separated.
 Each party has its own row.
 While we prefer the ferryboat for its open air, we have noticed that the monorail always smells very clean.
 Meanwhile, the ferryboat has circles on the ground to designate where each party should stand.
 This mode of transportation also results in some hiccups because larger parties tend to spread out a bit more.
 If you have a larger party, we suggest splitting up your group so you can leave enough space for others.
 There are also circles a little too close to the railings, and people still touch them.
 We like to choose one near the middle of the boat, then sanitize hands once we get off (though the same goes for before we eat and after we get off of an attraction).